Hon. Eleanor Agnes Berry1

 Frederick Smith, 2nd Earl of Birkenhead, 1934 2

-Sir Frederick Winston Furneaux Smith, 2nd Earl of Birkenhead was born on 7 December 1907.1 He was the son of Sir Frederick Edwin Smith, 1st Earl of Birkenhead and Margaret Eleanor Furneaux.1 He married Hon.
-Sheila Berry, daughter of Sir William Ewart Berry, 1st Viscount Camrose and Mary Agnes Corns, on 1 May 1935.1 He died on 10 June 1975 at age 67.3
+Frederick Winston Furneaux Smith, 2nd Earl of Birkenhead was born on 7 December 1907.1 He was the son of Frederick Edwin Smith, 1st Earl of Birkenhead and Margaret Eleanor Furneaux.1 He married Hon.
+Sheila Berry, daughter of William Ewart Berry, 1st Viscount Camrose and Mary Agnes Corns, on 1 May 1935.1 He died on 10 June 1975 at age 67.3

-Sir Frederick Winston Furneaux Smith, 2nd Earl of Birkenhead was educated at Eton College, Eton, Berkshire, England.1 He was styled as Viscount Furneaux between 1922 and 1930.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He was a Fellow at Corpus Christi College, Oxford University, Oxford, Oxfordshire, England.1 He succeeded to the title of 2nd Earl of Birkenhead [U.K., 1922] on 30 September 1930.1 He succeeded to the title of 2nd Viscount Birkenhead [U.K., 1921] on 30 September 1930.1 He succeeded to the title of 2nd Baronet Smith [U.K., 1918] on 30 September 1930.1 He succeeded to the title of 2nd Baron Birkenhead, of Birkenhead, co.
-Chester [U.K., 1919] on 30 September 1930.1 He succeeded to the title of 2nd Viscount Furneaux, of Charlton, co.
-Northampton [U.K., 1922] on 30 September 1930.1 He wrote the book Frederick Edwin, 1st Earl of Birkenhead, The First Phase, published 1933.1 He wrote the book The Last Phase, published 1935.1 He wrote the book Strafford, published 1938.1 He held the office of Parliamentary Private Secretary in 1938, to the Secretary of State for Foreign Affairs.1 He held the office of Lord-in-Waiting to HM King George VI in 1938.1 He gained the rank of 2nd Lieutenant in 1938 in the service of the 10th (Worcestershire and Oxfordshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army).1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was styled as Viscount Furneaux between 1922 and 1930.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was a Fellow at Corpus Christi College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He succeeded as the 2nd Earl of Birkenhead [U.K., 1922] on 30 September 1930.1 He succeeded as the 2nd Viscount Furneaux, of Charlton, co.
+Northampton [U.K., 1922] on 30 September 1930.1 He succeeded as the 2nd Viscount Birkenhead [U.K., 1921] on 30 September 1930.1 He succeeded as the 2nd Baron Birkenhead, of Birkenhead, co.
+Chester [U.K., 1919] on 30 September 1930.1 He succeeded as the 2nd Baronet Smith [U.K., 1918] on 30 September 1930.1 He wrote the book Frederick Edwin, 1st Earl of Birkenhead, The First Phase, published 1933.1 He wrote the book Frederick Edwin, 1st Earl of Birkenhead, The Last Phase, published 1935 (ASIN: B0006DGYMO.)1 He wrote the book Strafford, published 1938.1 He held the office of Parliamentary Private Secretary in 1938, to the Secretary of State for Foreign Affairs.1 He held the office of Lord-in-Waiting to HM King George VI in 1938.1 He gained the rank of 2nd Lieutenant in 1938 in the 10th (Worcestershire and Oxfordshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army.)1

 Citations